alexandremendoncaalvaro/face-access/README.md

 ## Arduino control with pyFirmata2
 You will need an Arduino Board like Uno, Mega, Micro, Nano with a relay module and a solenoid Door lock to control the access.

 ![](arduino_relay.jpg)

-Install Arduino IDE and use the Example Firmata > StandardFirmata on the board.
+Install Arduino IDE and use the Example > Firmata > StandardFirmata on the board.

 ![](arduino_firmata.jpg)

 The board need to stay connected over USB.
 All the Arduino (GPIO) control will be done by the python code.

+This algorithm automatically detects the serial port of the Arduino.
+If this fails you can also specify the serial port manually, for example: board = Arduino('COM4')

+Under Linux this is usually /dev/ttyUSB0.
+Under Windows this is a COM port, for example COM4.
+On a MAC it’s /dev/ttys000, /dev/cu.usbmodem14101 or check for the latest addition: ls -l -t /dev/*.

 ### pip command
 ```bash